androbi-com/iot-docker/readme.md

 `influxdb` is a time series database with a very complete UI that includes graphs and dashboards.
 The UI also guides the user through a setup process.
+I have not yet included grafana for the time being as influxdb in its version 2 is quite capable displaying graphs.
+It would be easy to add grafa though.

 ## Preparations

 If you intend to use influxdb v 2.0, you'll need a 64 bit operating system on your Raspberry Pi for this stack (infuxdb 2.0 is not available on 32 bit).
-If influxdb v 1.8 is ok for you a 32 bit OS should suffice.
+If influxdb v 1.8 is ok for you, a 32 bit OS should suffice.
 When using the Raspian OS you have to take care to use `pi` instead of `ubuntu` as username in the following commands.